nezaboodka/reactronic/README.md

 ## Contribution

-By contributing, you agree that your contributions will be automatically licensed under the license referred above.
+By contributing, you agree that your contributions will be automatically licensed under the MIT license (see LICENSE file).